 You will have to choose either a creature or an object that is neither worn nor carried.
-If for instance, the target is not willing, it can make a Constitution saving throw.
-On a success, the spell does not affect.
+If the target is unwilling, for example, it can make a Constitution saving throw.If the spell is successful, it has no effect on you.

 Attributes of Enlarge Reduce 5e

-|Attributes of Enlarge Reduce 5e|
+|Attributes of the Enlarge Reduce 5e Time Action Casting|

 |Components||V S M|

-|Save Success||The spell has no effect|
+|Save Success||The spell was ineffective.|

-A noticeable effect on the 5e enlarge/reduce spell, is that enlarged creatures usually have high and greater strength and increased sizes, however they have less dexterity.Again, the enlarged weapons and equipment are more dangerous and can do more damage.
-Check out the Dire wolf 5e: What is a Dire Wolf, Size, Traits, and Action?
+The 5e enlarge/reduce spell has a noticeable effect in that enlarged creatures have higher and greater strength and increased size, but they also have less dexterity.Again, the enlarged weapons and equipment are more dangerous and can do more damage.
+Check out Dire wolf 5e: What is a Dire Wolf, Size, Traits, and Action?

-The reduce, as a minimum size of about 1/3 and 1/2 respectively.The latest alteration version has no pronounced upper limit, it is roughly about 10% growth per level of the caster.
+The size is reduced to a minimum of about 1/3 and 1/2, respectively.The latest altered version has no pronounced upper limit.
+It is roughly about 10% growth per level of the caster.

 But for the newer reduction, the step sizes changed when the target reached certain arbitrary thresholds, and the minimum size was 0.1 in (0.25 cm).

-How the Enlarge/reduce Spell as Evolved
+How the Enlarge/reduce Spell Evolved

 If there is not sufficient room for the targeted creature to double its size, the creature or object will assume the maximum possible size in the space available to it.
 Also, check out the Roll20 5e Guide: Easiest Roll20 Token Maker 2021

 Until the spell ends, the targeted creature still has the advantage of strength checks and strength saving throws.
-Bear in mind that the target’s weapons and any other thing on its body will also grow to match its new size.
+Bear in mind that the target’s weapons and any other things on its body will also grow to match its new size.